Bachelor of Science in Criminal Justice - IL, NJ

 Make a Difference with a Bachelor of Science in Criminal Justice

-Strayer University’s Bachelor of Science in Criminal Justice (BSCJ) with Homeland Security Technology concentration provides you with the knowledge, skills, and professional abilities relevant to the criminal justice field.
-The degree also includes a strong liberal arts component that develops communications skills, information literacy, abstract thinking, and critical analysis; it also fosters historical, political, and social awareness.
-Your online classes and on-campus criminal justice courses enable you to gain skills needed for roles such as Homeland Security Technician, Security Engineer, Analyst, or Private Consultant.
+Strayer University’s Bachelor of Science in Criminal Justice (BSCJ) with Computer Security and Forensics concentration provides you with the knowledge, skills, and professional abilities relevant to the criminal justice field.
+Your online classes and on-campus criminal justice courses will prepare you to serve in roles such as Computer Forensics Specialist, Security Network Analyst, or Information Technology Investigator.

-With a Homeland Security Technology concentration you will:
+With a Computer Security and Forensics concentration you will:

 Key Learning Outcomes